aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 <details>
 <summary><strong>CLI/CloudFormation step-by-step instructions (expand for details)</strong></summary>

 You can now take the newly generated template and use it to create resources in AWS.
 Go ahead and run the following CLI command:

+*Ireland*
     aws cloudformation deploy \
     --region eu-west-1 \
     --template-file wild-rydes-api-output.yaml \
     --stack-name will-rydes-api \
     --capabilities CAPABILITY_IAM

+*Singapore*
+    aws cloudformation deploy \
+    --region ap-southeast-1 \
+    --template-file wild-rydes-api-output.yaml \
+    --stack-name will-rydes-api \
+    --capabilities CAPABILITY_IAM

 This command may take a few minutes to run.
-In this time you can hop over to the console and watch all of the resources being created for you.
-Open up the AWS Console in your browser and check you are in the correct region (EU Ireland) before selecting the CloudFormation service from the menu.
+In this time you can hop over to the console and watch all of the resources being created for you Open up the AWS Console in your browser and check you are in the correct region (EU Ireland) before selecting the CloudFormation service from the menu.
 You should your stack listed as `wild-rydes-api`.
 You can click on this stack to see all of the resources it created.

-***[TODO: Image of Cloudformation here with key areas marked]***

 Once your stack has successfully completed, navigate to the Outputs tab of your stack where you will find an API URL.
-Take note of this URL as we will need it later to configure our UI.
+Take note of this URL as we will need it later to configure the website UI in the next module.

-***[TODO: Screenshot of the Resources tab]***

 You can also take a look at some of the other resources created by this template.
 Under the Resources section of the Cloudformation stack you can click on the Lambda functions and the API Gateway.
 Note how the gateway was configured with the `GET` method calling our `TicketGetFunction` Lambda function and the `POST` method calling our `TicketPostFunction` Lambda function.
 You can also see that an empty DynamoDB table was set up as well as IAM roles to allow our functions to speak to DynamoDB.

 </details>

 You can confirm that your API is working by copying your API URL and appending `/ticket` to it before navigating to it into your browser.
 It should return the following:

     {"Items":[],"Count":0,"ScannedCount":0}

-***[TODO: Screenshot of the API in a browser]***
+You can also run the health check by copying your API URL and appending `/health` to it before navigating to it into your browser.
+It should return the following:

+    {
+        "region":"eu-west-1",
+        "message":"Successful response reading from DynamoDB table."
+    }

 ## Completion

 Congratulations!
-You have successfully deployed an API running on AWS Lambda and API Gateway by using CloudFormation.
-In the next module you will deploy a UI that uses this API to expose it to our users.
+You have successfully deployed an API running on Amazon API Gateway, AWS Lambda and Amazon DynamoDB by using CloudFormation.
+In the next module you will deploy a web UI that uses this API to expose it to our users.

 </details>